pryre/marker_localization/README.md

 # marker_localization
-A collection of tools to perform localization in an unknown environment with definited markers
+A collection of tools to perform localization in an unknown environment with defined markers

 # Programs:
 - marker_create: Runs a small app that dumps the selected dictionary in the current directory